discourse/discourse-push-notifications/README.md

 # discourse-push-notifications
-Plugin for integrating Chrome and FireFox push notifications
+Plugin for integrating Chrome and FireFox push notifications on desktop

 # Installation